October 22, 2023,, March 25th, 2023

 Annapurna Circuit is the 2nd most famous trek in the Himalayas, a very popular and really authentic trek.
 We organize group departure regularly.
 Limited places are available.

 Nepal’s most popular trekking region the Annapurna region is bursting with life, colours, and flavours to delight the senses.
 The white peak of Machapuchare, the red, yellow, and blue prayer flags, and the green terraced fields make this are more than just an exceptional trekking region.
 Lower in altitude than the Everest region and with easier access that is not as weather dependant the Annapurna region is ideal for shorter treks.

-This trekking trail in Nepal stretches almost 100 miles – beginning from tropical zone to elevated highland Thorung La Pass, Annapurna Circuit Trek included widely diverse cultural and natural aspects.
-The world’s deepest gorge, The Kali Gandaki gorge, has an elevation of 4,660m and is flanked between two mountains both above 8,000m, namely Dhaulagiri (8,167m) and Annapurna I (8,091m).
+This trekking trail in Nepal stretches almost 100 miles – beginning from the tropical zone to elevated highland Thorung La Pass, Annapurna Circuit Trek included widely diverse cultural and natural aspects.
+The world’s deepest gorge, The Kali Gandaki gorge, has an elevation of 4,660m and is flanked by two mountains both above 8,000m, namely Dhaulagiri (8,167m) and Annapurna I (8,091m).
 The trek will take you through Throng La pass which rises up to an altitude of 5,416m.
 During the Annapurna Circuit trek, you walk through a blend of exquisite culture, typical Nepalese village lifestyle, unbelievably challenging yet mesmerizingly beautiful landscape, and above all pristine Himalayas.
-You will encounter varied cultural experiences of both Hindu and Buddhist lifestyle which will be manifested in numerous temples and monasteries that you bump into on the way.
+You will encounter varied cultural experiences of both Hindu and Buddhist lifestyles which will be manifested in numerous temples and monasteries that you bump into on the way.

 Let us join our fixed departure for spring 2022.
 Let’s experience the Himalayas together.